 The Campus Pantry distributes good quality and nutritious emergency food to Purchase College students.
 It also works to raise awareness around hunger issues, especially as experienced by low-income college students, and encourages student engagement to foster a sense of community and service to peers on campus.

 Help the Purchase College Community by donating to our Food Pantry.
-Donations can be sent to Mario Rapetti’s office, located in Student Services Building, Room 318 or directly to the Food Pantry.
+Donations can be sent to Kenzalia Bryant-Scott’s office, located in Wayback Residence Hall Building, Room 1033 or directly to the Food Pantry.